|

-places me in a uniquely equipped position to undertake a career
+place me in a uniquely equipped position for my career

-anthropology and gender equity.
+in public health, medical anthropology, and health equity.
 My interest in culture and equity

 was born during my residence on the Navajo Nation in Arizona (1983-1987).